 Four Types Of Pumpkins

-There are four different types of pumpkins that can grow out of a plant and be harvested: Orange, Yellow, White, and Green.
+In particular, Pumpkins have four different color types that they can grown in: Orange, Yellow, White, and Green.

 However, there’s still only a single type of Pumpkin Start available to buy and plant.
 That’s because a random color of the four types will grow when you plant a Pumpkin Start.

-From our research though, the Orange Pumpkin appears to be by far the most common being produced more than half the time, with the other three colors being somewhat rare in comparison.
+The Orange Pumpkin is by far the most common being produced more than half the time, with the other three colors being somewhat rare in comparison.
 Given that the Spooky Set items are all crafted initially using Orange Pumpkins, that makes a lot of sense.

 But you’ll still need the other three colors of Yellow, White, and Green to customize your Spooky Set items.
 One great way to help grow more of a particular color you want is to plant one of the pumpkins you’ve harvested using a Shovel that matches the color you’d like to grow.